Kuhlman-Lab/RosettaFold2/README.md

 cd RoseTTAFold2
 ```

-2. Create conda environment
+2. Create conda environment.
+Here, try RF2-linux.yml and RosettaFold2-linus.yml and use the one that works :).
 ```
 # create conda environment for RoseTTAFold2.
-Here, try RF2-linux.yml and RosettaFold2-linus.yml and use the one that works :).
 conda env create -f RF2-linux.yml
 ```
 You also need to install NVIDIA's SE(3)-Transformer (**please use SE3Transformer in this repo to install**).